 There are limited opportunities to earn undergraduate OTA degrees online.
 Most programs are delivered in an in-person format to account for the ways in which the career is highly physical and dependent on human observation.
 In addition, a certain amount of clinical work is necessary for graduation from these programs, as well as for licensure.
 An OTA program will teach students the necessary tools they need to be successful in their career, including how to communicate with occupational therapists, patients, and family members, professional ethics, and therapeutic techniques.
 Clinical fieldwork will be required.
 An associate or bachelor's degree for OTAs are commonly found through technical colleges and universities, and a high school diploma or GED will be required for admittance.
 At this point, there are no graduate degrees available online for OTAs.

-Undergraduate certificates are generally designed to lead to a position as an occupational therapy aide, who assist OTAs and do not require certification.
+Undergraduate certificates are generally designed to lead to a position as an occupational therapy aide, who assist OTs and OTAs and do not require certification.
 Students in these programs learn how to carry out routine administrative and clinical tasks in occupational therapy settings.
 Graduate certificates are usually aimed at healthcare practitioners from other fields who want to develop a background in occupational therapy.

 Online OT degree programs at the bachelor's level are relatively limited at this time, as a master's degree is the minimum educational requirement to become a licensed or registered OT in the United States.
 A bachelor's degree in pre-occupational therapy is currently available as part of a bachelor's-to-master's bridge program at St. Catherine University.
 Students who do not yet have an undergraduate degree can enroll in this program and complete both a bachelor's and a master's at the same time.